 Responsibilities:

-- Checks in vendors upon arrival and ensures they have what they need.
+- Checks in vendors upon arrival and makes sure they have what they need.

 - Confirms all vendor deliveries are on time and correct.